rcgsheffield/urban_flows/data_logger_server/README.md

 ## Retrieve data

 Data are stored in the directories specified in `data_logger_server/settings.py`.
-The default target directory is `/home/uflo/data/rawData/dlsrv/senddata`.
+The default target directory is `/home/uflo/dlsrv/senddata`.
+This directory may be configured as a symbolic link to a network mounted volume so that the research data is stored in a separate location and not on the virtual machine running the web server.

 This directory is owned by the `uflo` user so you may not have permission to view it without escalating to superuser privileges using `sudo`, or log in as that user:

 ```bash
 sudo su - uflo --shell /bin/bash